 - Sprinkle a bit of salt and granulated garlic on both sides.

-- Cut the onions and bell pepper into thick 1-inch strips.
+- While the chicken cooks, cut the onions and bell pepper into thick 1-inch strips.
+Mince the garlic.

 - Zest one orange.
 Remove the skin from all of the oranges.
 Cut off the ends, then peel in strips.
 Slice the oranges into chunks or rounds.

-- When both sides are golden, remove the chicken and set it aside.
-It will finish cooking in the sauce.
+- Check on the chicken.
+When both sides are golden, remove the chicken from the pan.
+If you prefer more color, cook for a minute longer, then set it aside.
+It will finish cooking in the sauce later.

 - Add 1 teaspoon of oil to the pan.